Spatial Econometrics: Methods and Models for Analyzing Spatial Data

 Spatial Data and Spatial Dependence

-Spatial data is data that have a specific location or area associated with them.
+Spatial data is data that has a specific location or area associated with it.
 In spatial econometrics, spatial dependence refers to the fact that the values of an economic variable at one location are dependent on the values of the same or related variables at nearby locations.
 Spatial dependence can arise due to various reasons, such as the diffusion of information, spatially varying economic conditions, and geographical barriers.

 Spatial econometric methods are used to account for spatial dependence in spatial data.
 These methods take into account the spatial relationships between the variables and enable us to make more accurate predictions and estimations.